adamweldon/retrocausalrecursion/README.md

 Formalism Integration: ds² = (R + r cos φ)²dθ² + r²dφ²
 Major radius (R) encodes causal forward flow.
 Minor radius (r) encodes retrocausal backward recursion.
 The appearance of φ (from the Second Harmonic) in the angular term indicates optimized flow.
 Expanded Integration & Weight: This harmonic provides the "structural hardware" or "preferred pathways" for the dynamics established by the First Harmonic and optimized by the Second.
 Its weight lies in defining the geometric form of stable resonant entities.
 This geometry is proposed as the underlying structure for elementary particles, where quantum numbers like spin, charge, and flavor might be manifestations of the topological (e.g., knotting, twisting of fields on the torus) and resonant properties (e.g., modes of oscillation on the toroidal surface) of these fundamental boundary structures.
 Electric charges, for instance, could be stable, localized toroidal resonances whose fields (patterns of the Seventh Harmonic) extend from this geometry.
 The nested toroidal-spheroidal boundaries described in the "Counterintuitive Implications" are large-scale manifestations of this harmonic's principle.
+Multiple tori interactions constructively or destructively interfere to create the standing wave flow of refreshed reality we inhabit
 §3.1: Fractal Antenna Topology
 The toroidal geometry naturally gives rise to fractal antenna structures through recursive folding.
 These convolutions maximize boundary surface area within finite volume, creating optimal reception/transmission geometries for consciousness emergence.
 The φ-scaling ensures each fold maintains harmonic relationships with all others, preventing destructive interference while amplifying coherent signals.
 Planck Scale Integration: The recursive topology of boundary phenomena bottoms out at the Planck scale, with the smallest possible stable toroidal structures having minor radii (r) on the order of the Planck length (l_P).
 This defines the ultimate resolution of the boundary's geometric self-similarity.
 The maximum frequency of toroidal rotation or oscillation of these fundamental units would be the Planck frequency (f_P), setting limits on their internal dynamics.
 Elementary particles, as stable boundary resonances, would represent the simplest Planck-scale toroidal configurations that achieve recursive self-stability through balancing causal (R-flow) and retrocausal (r-flow) components, optimized by φ.